CERTCC/SSVC/docs/howto/index.md

     - An interest in using SSVC in a vulnerability management process
     - Basic familiarity with SSVC

-    If you are unfamiliar with SSVC, we suggest you start with the [Understanding SSVC](../topics/index.md) section, which provides necessary background detail.
+    If you are unfamiliar with SSVC, we suggest you start with the [Learning SSVC](../tutorials/index.md) section.
+    [Understanding SSVC](../topics/index.md) provides necessary background detail.
     For technical reference, see [Reference](../reference/index.md).

 <!--